From Idea to Stage — a practical guide to talks that actually land

 You don't need to be more confident.
 You need to be clearer about what you're trying to say.

-Zero to Keynote is about that earlier work — and everything that follows as you take an idea and turn it into a talk that carries real meaning.
-Not just momentum.
+Zero to Keynote is about that earlier work — and everything that follows as you take an idea and turn it into a talk that carries real meaning, not just momentum.
+Done well, any talk can land like a keynote, whether it's billed as one or not.

 Where this sits in the system